sk000f/metrix/README.md

 # Metrix

-Calculate DORA metrics from CI server
+Calculate DORA metrics from your CI server:

+- Deployment Frequency
+- Lead Time
+- Change Fail Rate
+- Mean Time to Resolve (MTTR)

+Codebase includes a sample Grafana dashboard, but the application exposes an API so data can be consumed by any external system of your choice.

 ## Structure